National Innovation Center

 The National Innovation Center (Nepali: राष्ट्रिय आविष्कार केन्द्र्, Rashtriya Abiskar Kendra) is a nonprofit organisation established on 9 November 2012 by Mahabir Pun.
-Tribhuwan University provided land for the purpose of establishing the center in 2019 and the infrastructre was constructed at a cost of NPR 8 crore.
+Tribhuwan University provided land for the purpose of establishing the center in 2019 and the infrastructure was constructed at a cost of NPR 8 crore.

 Funding

 Pun tried to secure fund for the Center till July 2016, but seeing no progress, he started crowd funding campaign which was a success.
 He was able to collect NPR 100 millions.
 Other plans to fund the Center according to Pun is to build a 10MW hydropower station.
 Mahabir also donated his own land to establish the National Innovation Center.